Affordable For-Sale Housing

 In addition to the basic eligibility criteria of the MPDU program, the following must be satisfied to qualify for the purchase of a home through the MPDU program:

 - You must be a first-time homebuyer.

 - The home must be the owner’s primary residence for the full length of the 30-year MPDU period and may not be rented to others.

-- The buyer cannot own another home or condo while occupying the MPDU home.
+- The buyer cannot own another home while occupying the MPDU home.

-- The buyer must have good credit and qualify for bank financing.
+- The buyer must qualify for bank financing.

 - The buyer must commit to own the home for a period of 30 years.
 If the buyer decides to sell before that time, the sale must follow city's guidelines for re-selling an MPDU.